laurakond/Once-Upon-a-Time/TESTING.md

     - I initially had the contents clear completely after a certain period of time.
 However, my mentor suggested that I only apply the feature to the beginning of the application, before entering the game content, and let the content of the gameplay scroll once the user has started the game.
         - This ensured that, in case the user was unable to read all the content, they would be able to scroll up the screen and finish reading.
     - I applied blank lines and a feature break line to indicate where the new content starts once it is loaded.
-        - This allowed a better user experience as it is easier to follow the text.
+        - This provides better user experience, and the text is is easier to follow.

 [Return to Contents](#contents)